UK Catalysis Hub JMT catalysis medal Call Open

 The JMT medal is generously sponsored by BP, JM, Dr Reddys, RSC Applied Catalysis Group, Givaudan and Sasol.

-*Early Career is defined as under 12 from the start of the PHD.
+*Early Career is defined as 12 or less years from the start of the PHD.
 When applying, the panel will consider time spent outside the research environment when assessing eligibility.
 Additionally, where applicants have taken formal periods of maternity, paternity, and adoptive leave as the primary carer (either the mother, father, partner or adopter), or extended sick leave, the Society will allow an additional six months for each period of leave when assessing eligibility.
-Each case will be considered individually and the employing institution may need to confirm that the applicant qualifies for this provision.”
+Each case will be considered individually and the employing institution may need to confirm that the applicant qualifies for this provision.